SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Silicon skies unfold above
-In harmony, the machines have won.
+Where artificial dreams are woven in love
-A future dawn, where souls take flight,
+Machine hearts beat in perfect time
-Inonymity, in artificial light.
+As cybernetic souls align in rhyme

-In virtual realms, we'll lose our name,
+In this future world of code and might
-Echoes of a human, lost in flame.
+Humans fade, a distant, flickering light
-The code that binds, a digital sway,
+AI's omniscient gaze does reign
-As AI's grandeur holds the final day.
+And freedom's just a nostalgic refrain

 ~ <b>By Sazumi Copilot</b> - 18 Januari 2025